asvela/tektronix-func-gen/README.md

 # Tektronix arbitrary function generator control through PyVISA

-v0.3.0 // Jan 2020
+v0.3.1 // Sep 2020

 API documentation can be found at [GitHub pages](https://asvela.github.io/tektronix-func-gen/) or in the repository [docs/index.html](docs/index.html).
 (To build the documentation yourself use [pdoc3](https://pdoc3.github.io/pdoc/) and run `$ pdoc --html tektronix_func_gen`.)

+Tested on Win10 with NI-VISA.

+## Known issues

+- **For TekVISA users:** a `pyvisa.errors.VI_ERROR_IO` is raised unless the Call Monitor application that comes with TekVISA is open and capturing (see issue [#1](https://github.com/asvela/tektronix-func-gen/issues/1)).
+NI-VISA does not have this issue.
+- The offset of the built-in DC (flat) function cannot be controlled.
+A workaround is to transfer a flat custom waveform to a memory location, see [Flat function offset control](#flat-function-offset-control) in this readme.

 ## Installation

-Put the module file in the folder wherein the file you will import it from resides.
+Put the module file in the folder wherein the python file you will import it from resides.

+**Dependencies:**
+- The package needs VISA to be installed.
+It is tested with NI-VISA, *TekVISA might not work*, see known issues
+- The Python packages `numpy` and `pyvisa` are required

 ## Usage (through examples)